The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Some Specific Apportionment Methods

 \subsection{Balinski-Young Quota Method}

-In 1974, mathematicians M.~Balinski and H.~Young \cite{balinski_young:1974,balinski_young:1975} proposed a method which (i) satisfies quota (if the quota lies within the allowed lower and upper bounds), (ii) is immune to the Alabama paradox, and (iii) is consistent under the accumulation of seats, in the sense that, as the house size is increased, relative claims for an extra seat between two eligible states depend only upon their respective populations and their current apportionments (and possibly the total population and house size), but not the individual populations of other states.
+In 1974, mathematicians M.L.~Balinski and H.P.~Young \cite{balinski_young:1974,balinski_young:1975} proposed a method which (i) satisfies quota (if the quota lies within the allowed lower and upper bounds), (ii) is immune to the Alabama paradox, and (iii) is consistent under the accumulation of seats, in the sense that, as the house size is increased, relative claims for an extra seat between two eligible states depend only upon their respective populations and their current apportionments (and possibly on the total population and house size), but not the individual populations of other states.

 Their method is most easily described and implemented as a ranking method, where all states start off with no seats, and seats are assigned one by one.
 If $a_s'$ is the $s$th state's allotment of seats at a given stage at which a total of $R'$ seats have been assigned so far, where $0 < R' < R$, remaining seats are assigned one at a time based on a priority list ranking states in decreasing order of $\tfrac{p_s}{a'_s + 1}$, amongst all states which are deemed currently \textit{eligible} to receive the next seat, in the sense that $a_s' \le \tfrac{p_s}{P} (R'+1)$, which is to say, the state has not yet exceeded what would be its upper quota for a house size of $R'+1$.
-Though not obvious, it turns out this rule will also guarantee each state at minimum its lower quota of seats.
+Though not obvious, it turns out this rule will also guarantee each state at least its lower quota of seats.

-Instead of using quotas, Balinski and Young actually came to advocate using a variant of this method based on fair shares, applying the ranking method described above to any and all states whose fair shares turned out to be non-integral.\footnote{Later, they recanted and seemed to end up endorsing Webster's method.}
+Instead of using quotas, Balinski and Young actually came to advocate using a variant of this method based on fair shares, applying the ranking method described above to any and all states whose fair shares turned out to be non-integral.\footnote{Later still, they appear to have recanted and seemed to end up endorsing \cite{balinski_young:1980} Webster's method.}